top of page

 Igus polymer bushings allow the mass to oscillate freely between two equally rated Die Springs that feature a precise spring rate, calibrated to 3 carefully chosen frequencies.
 All this neatly packs into the space inside your fork steerer tube.

-Mass is
+Mass is critical

 TMD features Tungsten Heavy Metal Alloy as it’s counter Mass, which has a density over 2.17x that of Steel.